Satisfy your craving, quench your thirst, and nourish your body with an oldie but goodie Orange Juice recipe!

 No juicer, no problem!

-Alternatively, soak the orange in hot water or pop it in the microwave for ten seconds before rolling it in your hands or on the table to loosen up the pulps.
-Make a cut in the orange and squeeze out the juices.
+Alternatively, soak the orange in hot water or pop it in the microwave for ten seconds before rolling it between your hands or on the table to loosen up the pulp.
+Cut the orange and squeeze out the juices.

 You can even manually squeeze it and filter the juicer for a smooth consistency.